buumba641/buumba641/README.md

 ## 🔐 ProofPass — Blockchain-Based Credential Verification

-**DevPark3 Hackathon · Team of 2 · Full-stack MVP**
+**DevPark3 Hackathon · Team of 2 · Full-Stack MVP**

 ProofPass is an **online credential verification system using blockchain technology**, developed as part of a two-person team for the DevPark3 Hackathon.

-The project explores how blockchain can be used to create a more trustworthy and tamper-resistant approach to **digital credential verification**.
+The project explores how blockchain technology can provide a more trustworthy and tamper-resistant approach to **digital credential verification**.

 Our team took the project from **concept → implementation → deployment**, producing a functional MVP.